 Superior in vivo Anti-tumor Efficacy of TJ-L14B.
-In mice grafted with tumor cells expressing human PD-L1, TJ-L14B treatment every 3 days for 4 times suppressed tumor cell growth in a dose-dependent manner, delivering far better efficacy than equimolar doses of single agents alone or in combination.
-Remarkably, when the treated tumor-free mice were re-challenged with a second tumor graft after drug cessation, they remained totally protected, indicating that TJ-L14B produced a durable anti-tumor response.
+In mice grafted with tumor cells expressing human PD-L1, TJ-L14B treatment every three days for four times suppressed tumor cell growth in a dose-dependent manner, delivering far better efficacy than equimolar doses of single agents alone or in combination.
+Remarkably, when the treated tumor-free mice were re-challenged with a second tumor graft after drug cessation, they remained protected, indicating that TJ-L14B produced a durable anti-tumor response.

 Figure: Potent in vivo anti-tumor activity of TJ-L14B in a mouse tumor model.
 Mice transgenic for humanized 4-1BB were grafted with MC38 cells expressing human PD-L1.
-Mice were treated with the indicated antibodies every 3 days for 4 times.
-Tumor-free animals were re-challenged with a second dose of tumor on day 40 with treatment-naïve animals as control.
+Mice were treated with the indicated antibodies every three days for four times.
+Tumor-free animals were re-challenged with a second dose of the tumor on day 40 with treatment-naïve animals as a control.
 TJ-L14B is also known as ABL503.